Members Only Login

 A. If you win an award but are not able to attend a regional or national banquet and your address has changed, please send an email to firstname.lastname@example.org with an alternate shipping address.
 Please make sure you include your name, the title of the entry, and the publication or website that the award is associated with.
 We will only honor address changes submitted by the entrant.

-Q. Who needs to create an ASBPE Azbee Awards entry system account?
+Q. Who needs to create an Azbee Awards account?

-A. Anyone using the ASBPE entry system — whether a member of ASBPE or a non-member — needs to create an online account.
+A. Anyone using the Azbee Awards entry system — whether a member of ASBPE or a non-member — needs to create an online account.
 Once a competition account is created, the individual will be able to complete all entries without filling in his or her basic information each time.
-The process will also help publications keep their entries together and pay for all entries at one time.
-Publications may submit unlimited additional entries, prior to the deadline, once an initial competition account is created.
-You can also complete the checkout process multiple times, if you wish.
+The process will also help publications keep their entries together and pay for groups of entries together.
+Publications may submit unlimited additional entries, prior to the deadline.
+You can also complete the checkout process multiple times, if you prefer.

 Q. Is there any way to edit entries after they are submitted online — for instance, if I have made mistakes on names or categories?